DynCurve

 Envelope Follower

-But an audio signal is not a stable value; it is a constantly changing waveform, crossing zero, reversing direction and producing peaks every moment.
+An audio signal is not a stable value; it is a constantly changing waveform, crossing zero, reversing direction and producing peaks every moment.

 What we call “level” is always an interpretation over time.
 Attack and release times, often understood as a compressor’s reaction speed, actually define how the signal is measured in the first place.